2025/2026 Key Dates

 Berlinale Special Series

-House of Yang, Stefanie Ren, Mia Spengier, Germany
+House of Yang, Stefanie Ren and Mia Spengier, Germany

 La Casa de los Espíritus (The House of the Spirits), Francisca Alegría, Chile